 Following a postdoctoral fellowship at McGill University, Dr. Gysi became an Assistant Professor in Lithogeochemistry at the Colorado School of Mines.
 There, his lab group focused on hydrothermal-magmatic fluids and how they evolve during the formation of mineral deposits.

-“I am particularly interested in discovering geochemical signatures in minerals and how they can tell us a tale about the processes occurring at depth in the Earth’s crust,” says Dr. Gysi.
+“I am particularly interested in discovering geochemical signatures in minerals and how they can tell us a tale about the processes occurring at depth in the Earth’s crust,” said Dr. Gysi.
 “Combining field, laboratory, and numerical modeling studies gives us a holistic overview of how these processes happen and how to read the rock record in the field.”

 This research is part of a 5-year National Science Foundation Faculty Early Career Development Program (CAREER) grant awarded in 2019.